thurstonemerson/memory-game/README.md

-#Memory Game API for google app engine
+#Memory Game API for Google App Engine

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered